 The Mutual Inspirations Festival (MIF) is an annual initiative spearheaded by the Embassy of the Czech Republic, focusing on the mutual inspirations between Czech and American cultures and featuring each year an extraordinary Czech personality who has greatly influenced and inspired others through his or her work.

 Over the years, the festival has featured former president Tomáš Garrigue Masaryk (2010), classical music legend Antonín Dvořák (2011), film director Miloš Forman (2012), former president Václav Havel (2013), writer Franz Kakfa (2014), author Karel Čapek (2015), tennis legend Martina Navratilova (2016), father of modern-day genetics Gregor Mendel (2017), Czech Independence (2018), singer Marta Kubišová (2019), father of modern education John Amos Comenius (2020), and decorated Olympian Věra čáslavská (2021).

 The festival began as a pilot project of the Embassy of the Czech Republic in 2010, and branched out to the local DC community a year later.
 It serves as a platform for bringing together communities centered in Washington, DC.

 The festival takes place at cultural, educational, and community centers through a variety of forms, such as music, art, film, science, sport, and literature.
 Through the celebration of the work of many famous personalities and the creations of individuals they in turn influenced, the festival aims to depict this long tradition of transatlantic inspiration and interpretation as well as to foster new works.

-Now in its 12th year, the Mutual Inspirations Festival 2022 celebrates the lives of writers/actors Jiŕí Voskovec and Jan Werich.
+Now in its 13th year, the Mutual Inspirations Festival 2022 celebrates the lives of writers/actors Jiŕí Voskovec and Jan Werich.

 Stay posted at www.mutualinspirations.org for additional details coming soon!